sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/README.md

 ## Event notifications

 The Lipstick notifications framework allows apps to send user notifications to Lipstick in order to display them in the UI.
 This can range from system-level notifications about low battery levels to user space -level notifications about new emails.
 The notification framework implements the [Desktop Notifications Specification](https://people.gnome.org/~mccann/docs/notification-spec/notification-spec-latest.html) and receives notification information via D-Bus.

-See the the <https://github.com/sailfishos/lipstick> Lipstick source package for detailed doxygen-based documentation on the notifications framework.